antonericson/holger/README.md

 # 🐷Holger - Discord Meme Leaderboard Bot🐷
-A discord bot that sends weekly, monthly, and yearly leaderboards in your Discord server's meme channel.🥇
+A discord bot that sends weekly, monthly, and yearly leaderboards in your Discord server's meme channel. 🥇

 Leaderboard currently includes:
 - Top memes 🐸 (Memes with the most number of reactions)